GreptimeTeam/docs/docs/nightly/en/user-guide/operations/region-failover.md

 ## Enable the Region Failover

 :::warning Warning
-This feature is only available on GreptimeDB running on cluster mode and
+This feature is only available on GreptimeDB running on distributed mode and

 - Using Kafka WAL
 - Using [shared storage](/user-guide/operations/configuration.md#storage-options) (e.g., AWS S3)